masaru113/mastex/README.md

           - **[The Values of the Riemann Zeta Function at Negative Integers](https://github.com/masaru113/mastex/blob/main/tex/math/anl/ZetaAnalyticContinuation/main.pdf)**: memo on analytic continuation of Riemann zeta to negative integers (work in progress).
         - **stat**: Folder for topics related to statistics.
           - **[AR Model](https://github.com/masaru113/mastex/blob/main/tex/math/stat/AR/main.pdf)**: memo on AR model
+    - **phys**: Notes on physics.
+        - **[Bosonic Strings Short Introduction](https://github.com/masaru113/mastex/blob/main/tex/phys/BozonicString/main.pdf)**: Notes on short introduction about bosonic string.
+        - **[Notes on the Derivation of the Chern-Simons Form](https://github.com/masaru113/mastex/blob/main/tex/phys/ChernSimonsForm/main.pdf)**: Notes on a simple, from-scratch derivation of the Chern-Simons form.
+        - **[Massless Real Scalar Field in 5D Minkowski Space Gaining Mass Upon Compactification of One Spatial Dimension](https://github.com/masaru113/mastex/blob/main/tex/phys/KaluzaKleinMassGeneration/main.pdf)**: Notes on the mechanism of mass generation via compactification.
+        - **[Keldysh Green Function](https://github.com/masaru113/mastex/blob/main/tex/phys/KeldyshGreenFunction/main.pdf)**: Overview of the Keldysh Green function formalism, a method for analyzing non-equilibrium quantum systems.
+        - **[2-body mechanics in the Local Fermi Liquid](https://github.com/masaru113/mastex/blob/main/tex/phys/LocalFermiLiquid/main.pdf)**: Review of spin and charge susceptibilities and the Wilson ratio in the context of the local Fermi liquid theory for f-electron systems.
+        - **[Migdal-Eliashberg Theory in Nonequilibrium](https://github.com/masaru113/mastex/blob/main/tex/phys/MigdalEliashberg/main.pdf)**: This note explores the Migdal-Eliashberg theory in nonequilibrium, deriving the superconducting gap equation within the Keldysh Green's function formalism.
+        - **[Gor'kov Equations Extended for Anisotropic Superconductivity and Their Solutions](https://github.com/masaru113/mastex/blob/main/tex/phys/anisotropic_gorkov/main.pdf)**: This note provides a theoretical derivation of the Gor'kov equations, extending them for application to anisotropic superconductivity, and presents solutions for both uniform (and non-uniform systems, work in progress).
+        - **[Anisotropic BCS Theory](https://github.com/masaru113/mastex/blob/main/tex/phys/anisotropic_superconductivity/main.pdf)**: This is a comprehensive overview of anisotropic BCS theory, covering its historical background, theoretical formulation, and key concepts like Bogoliubov transformations and the symmetries of the superconducting gap function.
+        - **[Solutions to the Extended Gor’kov Equations for Anisotropic Superconductors and the Electronic Raman Response Function](https://github.com/masaru113/mastex/blob/main/tex/phys/extended_gorkov_anisotropic_raman/main.pdf)**: notes for review of the calculations from JPS Conf.
+Proc.
+3, 015045 (2014)[.](https://journals.jps.jp/doi/10.7566/JPSCP.3.015045)
 ---

 ## License and Usage